 - 1. Open and latch the disk storage drive top rear cover. - 2.
-Remove the disk storage drive front panel.

-- 3. Set the power supply MAIN POWER and ± 20 vdc circuit breakers to ON. - 4.
-Connect the ground of an oscilloscope to the maintenance panel GROUND jack. - 5.
-Connect the oscilloscope probe to the yellow leadwire terminal of the track phototransistor plate. - 6.
-Disengage the detent pawl and move the carriage forward to approximately Track 100.
-Allow the pawl tip to engage the detent gear between the teeth. - 7.
-Loosen the three screws securing the photocell mounting plate (Figure 6-6). - 8.
-Slowly rotate the photocell mounting plate counterclockwise. - 9.
+Remove the disk storage drive front panel. - 3.
+Connect a jumper wire between pins R and U of connector J102. - 4.
+Set the power supply MAIN POWER, DC INPUT POWER, and $\pm 20$ vdc circuit breakers to ON. - 5.
+Connect the ground of an oscilloscope to the maintenance panel GROUND jack. - 6.
+Connect the oscilloscope probe to the yellow leadwire terminal of the track phototransistor plate. - 7.
+Disengage the detent pawl and move the carriage forward to approximately track 100.
+Allow the pawl tip to engage the detent gear between the teeth. - Loosen the three screws securing the photocell mounting plate (Figure 6-6) and slowly rotate the photocell mounting plate counterclockwise.
+Stop rotation when the oscilloscope trace reaches 0 vdc. - 9.
 Tighten the three screws securing the photocell mounting plate.
 Make certain that the oscilloscope trace amplitude is still 0 vdc. - 10.
 Disengage the detent pawl and position the carriage until the fiber optic light spot is located between the first two track slots clockwise from the blank area (interruption in slots), Figure 6-6.
 Release the detent pawl.
 The track indicator pointer should be pointing at 00 on the timing disk.
-Reposition the pointer as required. - 11.
-Disengage the detent pawl and move the carriage out to the forward stop.
-The track indicator index should be between the Track 01 and 05 marks.
+Reposition the pointer as required. - Disengage the detent pawl and move the carriage out to the forward stop.
+The track indicator index should be 01 to 05 tracks beyond the last usable cylinder (0-199).
 If this requirement is not met, perform the Carriage Limit Stop Adjustment procedure. - 12.
-If any adjustment was performed in step 8, perform the Actuator Dynamic Tests and Adjustments procedure.
+If any adjustment was performed in step 8, perform the Actuator Dynamic Tests and Adjustments procedure. - 13.
+Perform the Home Cell Mechanical Adjustment procedure. - 14.
+Disconnect the oscilloscope and the jumper wire at J102.